 Disproportionate Burden: A determination of disproportionate burden shall be made if the effects of a major service change borne by the low-income population, both adverse or beneficial, are not within 20 percent of the effects borne by the non-low-income population.
 This policy was established in IndyGo Board Resolution 2013-03.
-For the purposes of this analyses, any beneficial DB finding beneficial to low-income populations is not considered a DB.
+For the purposes of this analyses, any beneficial DI finding beneficial to low-income populations is not considered a DI.

 High Minority or High Poverty Census Block Groups: These census block groups are those in which the percentage of minority residents or residents in poverty is greater than the percent of Marion County residents who are minority or in poverty.
-Census block groups are comprised of groups of census blocks.
+Census blocks fall within census block groups.